coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 .. tacv:: setoid_reflexivity
    :name: setoid_reflexivity

-.. tacv:: setoid_symmetry [in @ident]
+.. tacv:: setoid_symmetry {? in @ident}
    :name: setoid_symmetry

 .. tacv:: setoid_transitivity
    :name: setoid_transitivity

-.. tacv:: setoid_rewrite [@orientation] @term [at @occs] [in @ident]
+.. tacv:: setoid_rewrite {? @orientation} @term {? at @occs} {? in @ident}
    :name: setoid_rewrite

-.. tacv:: setoid_replace @term with @term [in @ident] [using relation @term] [by @tactic]
+.. tacv:: setoid_replace @term with @term {? in @ident} {? using relation @term} {? by @tactic}
    :name: setoid_replace

    The ``using relation`` arguments cannot be passed to the unprefixed form.
    The latter argument tells the tactic what parametric relation should be used to replace the first tactic argument with the second one.
 If omitted, it defaults to the ``DefaultRelation`` instance on the type of the objects.
 By default, it means the most recent ``Equivalence`` instance in the environment, but it can be customized by declaring new ``DefaultRelation`` instances.
 As Leibniz equality is a declared equivalence, it will fall back to it if no other relation is declared on a given type.

 Every derived tactic that is based on the unprefixed forms of the tactics considered above will also work up to user defined relations.